bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/faqs.md

 ## Is there a short-circuit protection?

 Partially.

-The +12V rail is not protected.
-The +3.3V is.
+The **MCU** and other components that use +3.3V rail are be guarded by a resettable fuse.

+The **light drivers** use self-protected mosfets (since [v1.1.0]) with over current, over voltage, over temperature and short-circuit protection.
+A short to a properly wired light will be handled safely.
+Check the [troubleshooting guide] to know light short symptoms.

-That means that if an accidental short of the +12V rail with ground happens a large current will flow if the power supply does not provide short-circuit protection.
-These can cause big damage.
-The MCU and other components that use +3.3V rail are be guarded by a resettable fuse.
+However, looking at the [pinout diagram], if a short of the +12V rail with ground happens a large current will flow if the power supply does not provide short-circuit protection.
+This can cause big damage to the mosfet near the power connector.

 If you want to be extra careful you can add an in-line fuse holder to the +12V cable just before the connector.

+{: .warning }
+Board version before [v1.1.0] does not use self-protected mosfets as light drivers!
+A short of the light will probably kill the light driver.
+Be extra careful!

 ## Can I use FSR sensors with this board?